wdanilo/haskell-logger/README.md

 ## Filtering messages

 The framework allows you to filter messages after they have been created.
-It is slower than using 'PriorityLogger' because the messages are created even if they are not needed.
+It is slower than using `PriorityLogger` because the messages are created even if they are not needed.
 It could be used for example in a situation, where you've got many handlers and you want to output only important logs to the screen and all the logs into files.
 Here's a small example showing how it works.

 ```haskell
 test = do